dmbarbour/glas/docs/GlasProg.md

 Program Control:

-* `Name` - when 'run' as a program, a user-defined name is behaviorally equivalent to its definition, which must be a program AST.
-The referenced subprogram runs in the caller's environment of registers and handlers.
-Recursive definitions may receive special attention from a compiler.
+* `n:Name` - we'll generally try to interpret a name in terms of inlining its definition, though recursion requires special attention for performance reasons.
 * `(%do P1 P2 P3 ...)` - execute P1 then P2 then P3 etc. in sequence.
 We also use `(%do)` as our primary no-op, and '%do' as the constructor for committed action in a decision tree structure.
 * `%fail` - voluntary failure, interpretation is contextual but will gend to abort the current transaction and allow some observable handling of this, e.g. backtracking conditions, or aborting a coroutine step until observed conditions change.
 For contrast, involuntary failures such as type errors are instead modeled as divergence like an infinite loop.
 * `(%cond Sel)` - supports if/then/else, pattern matching, etc..
 The Sel type consists primarily of '%br' nodes, but may terminate with '%do' or '%fail'.
 It's a divergence error if no operation is matched.
-  * `(%br C SelL SelR)` - run C within a hierarchical transaction.
+  * `(%br C BrL SelR)` - run C within a hierarchical transaction.
 If C terminates normally, run SelL.
 If C fails voluntarily, abort then run SelR.
 Note that committing C is left to SelL.
   * `(%do P1 ...)` - in context of Sel, represents committed action.
 Commit the entire chain of prior branch conditions, then run '%do' in the same transactional context as '%cond' or '%loop'.
   * `%fail` - in context of Sel, represents the lack of a case on the current branch.
 Causes computation to backtrack, aborting the most recent successful branch condition then trying the SelR path.
 In normal form, appears only in SelR position because we can optimize `(%br C %fail SelR) => SelR`.
   * Beyond these, Sel may also support language declarations, annotations, and macros.
 * `(%loop Sel)` - supports anonymous loops, uses same Sel type as '%cond'.
 In the simplest case, `"while Cond do Body"` becomes `(%loop (%br Cond (%do Body) %fail))`.
 But we can integrate loop conditions with an action selector.
 Programs may also express loops via recursive definitions!
-* `(%c P1 P2 P3 ...)` - execute P1, P2, P3, etc. concurrently with voluntary context switching through `%yield` or `%fail`.
-Fork-join behavior: the '%c' operation terminates only after each component terminates.
-Resumption and evaluation order is non-local, determined by an implicit scheduler, but associativity of '%c' is guaranteed.
+* `(%c P1 P2 P3 ...)` - execute P1, P2, P3, etc. concurrently as coroutines with independent stacks and voluntary yield of shared registers and handlers.
+This operation exits only when all coroutines exit, i.e. fork-join behavior.
+The scheduler shall guarantee associativity.
-* `%yield` - pauses a computation and provides concurrent computations an opportunity to operate.
-In glas systems, each yield-to-yield step will logically run as an atomic transaction, and `%fail` will backtrack to a prior '%yield' and wait for relevant changes.
+* `%yield` - pauses a computation, providing an opportunity for concurrent computations to operate.
+Resumption is implicit.
+Each yield-to-yield step should be logically atomic, thus '%fail' implicitly rewinds to a prior '%yield' then awaits changes to observed state.
 * `(%atomic P)` - an atomic operation may yield, but will only resume internally.
 Fails only if all internal resumptions are failing.
+* `(%choice P1 P2 P3 ...)` - represents non-deterministic runtime choice of P1 or P2 or P3.

-* `(%sched Schedule P)` - (tentative; low priority) Instead of one schedule to rule all the continuations, we support local guidance of a scheduler, e.g. round-robin in some cases, prioritize leftmost in others.
-I'm uncertain what I'd want here, but I'm also in no hurry to pursue this.
+* `(%sched Schedule P)` - (tentative; low priority) local guidance of a continuation scheduler, would only apply to continuations expressed within P.

+Data Stack Manipulation:
+* `d:Data` - push copy of data to top of data stack
+* `(%dip P)` - run P while hiding top of data stack
+* `%swap` - flip top two stack elements. i.e. "ab-ba"
+* `%copy` - copy top stack element, i.e. "a-aa".
+* `%drop` - drop top stack element, i.e. "a-".

+Data Manipulation:
+* `%take` - "rl-vr" given a radix trie and bitstring label, extract the value and the radix tree minus the label.
+This is equivalent to '%fail' if no such label exists.
+* `%put` - "vrl-r" given a value, radix trie, and label, add the value to the radix tree at the label.
+This will diverge if it overwrites existing tree structure.

+Environment Interaction:
+* `(%call HandlerName TL)` - invoke a handler defined in the environment, with a translation applied to the handler's view of the caller's context (may be identity).
+* `(%rw RegisterName)` - exchange data between a register and top stack element.

 Environment Control:

-Data Manipulation:
+* `(%scope TL P)` - applies TL to RegisterNames and HandlerNames when running P. introducing locals and handlers
+* TODO - *introducing local registers and handlers*

 Tooling and Evolution:

 * `(%lang Version AST)` - Language declaration.
+Version is a dict for ad hoc extensibility.
 Idempotent, thus usually equivalent to AST, but in special cases we might apply adapters or switch interpreters to integrate languages.
 * `(%an Annotation AST)` - Equivalent to AST, but Annotations provide ad hoc guidance to compilers, interpeters, optimizers, debuggers, typecheckers, theorem provers, and similar tools.
-By convention, Annotations have form `(%an.OpName Args)`, and are invalid outside of '%an'.
+By convention, Annotations have form `(%an.ctor Args)`, and are not directly interpreted as programs.

 Metaprogramming:

-* `(%macro Template)` - describes a macro.
-In this case, Template is an AST that contains `(%macro.arg K)` and other elements for rewriting.
-When we apply a macro as a user-defined constructor, we'll substitute AST arguments into the template, then replace the constructor by the resulting AST, aka macro expansion.
+* `(%macro Template)` - Template is an AST that locally contains special '%macro.\*' elements for rewriting.
+'Locally' means no rewriting across definition boundaries.
+Applied as a user-defined constructor.
-* `(%macro.arg K)` - is substituted by the Kth AST argument, with static K starting at 1.
-Error if K is out of range.
-We can designate argument 0 to refer recursively to UserDef for convenient anonymous recursion.
-We'll report a compile-time error if K is out of range.
+* `(%macro.arg K)` - is substituted by the Kth AST argument to the constructor.
+This includes K=0 referring to the constructor, the macro definition, thus supporting anonymous recursion.
-* `(%macro.args.count)` - is substituted by the count of AST arguments to the macro, intended to support a variable number of arguments
+* `%macro.argc` - is substituted by the count of AST arguments after arg 0.
-* `(%macro.args.range X Y)` - is substituted by a *series* of AST arguments `(%macro.arg X) (%macro.arg X+1) .. (%macro.arg Y)`.
-This expansion is valid only in context of another AST constructor.
-The series is empty if X is greater than Y.
-* `(%link Localization StaticASTRep)` - deferred integration of a static AST representation (e.g. a static register) with the namespace, such as `n:Name` binding to a defined symbol. *Note:* We can feasibly extend linking to hierarchical namespaces when describing stack objects.
+* `(%macro.eval Localization ASTBuilder)` - after macro substitions, ASTBuilder should represent a pure, 0--1 arity program that returns an AST value (see namespace types).
+This AST is localized, replaces the eval constructor, then receives another round of macro substitutions.

 ### Annotations